chainguard-dev/apko/README.md

 If you define a `service-bundle` entrypoint, it will generate an appropriate supervision tree and ensure `s6` is installed.

-### SBOM (coming soon)
+### SBOMs

-As a result of using apk to manage distribution and build artifacts, we will be able to generate SBOMs for containers, using the new apk-tools 3.x SBOM feature.
+As a result of using apk to manage distribution and build artifacts, we are able to generate SBOMs for containers.
+Future versions will have even better SBOMs, using the apk-tools 3.x SBOM feature.